Find Affordable College Courses

 $10,600 Average Tuition & Fees

-With a ranking of #6, Stephen F Austin State University did quite well on this year’s best value schools for biological and physical science students.
+Stephen F Austin State University landed the #6 spot in the 2023 rankings for the best value biological and physical science programs.
 SFASU is a large public school located in the town of Nacogdoches.

 Read full report on Biological & Physical Science at Stephen F Austin State University